dsohk/rancher-devsecops-workshop/docs/part-5.md

 Now, let's modify the source code of the `spring-petclinic` application in Github and commit the changes into `main` branch.
 We'd expect a new pipeline job will be triggered via Github.

-## 1. Setup your screen layout

-Let's setup your screen layout like below so as to monitor the auto-triggering of Pipeline and Rancher Continuous Delivery.

-## 2. Modify source code
+## 1. Modify source code

-1. Navigate to your `spring-petclinic` repo on github with a browser.
+1. Navigate to your `spring-petclinic` repo on github account.

 2. In the code section, locate this file: